kunalkapadia/express-mongoose-es6-rest-api/CONTRIBUTING.md

 * fork the repository to your own account
 * clone the repository
 * make changes
-* submit a pull request with a unit test
+* submit a pull request with a unit test on `develop` branch